 The first cancer indication to be treated is expected to be osteogenic sarcoma, a form of bone cancer.
 Cancer is the second leading cause of death in the United States with an incidence of 1,500 deaths a day.
 There are approximately 8.5 million Americans living with a history of cancer and 500,000 new cases diagnosed annually.
 Cancer is a variety of different diseases with lung, prostate, breast and colorectal cancer the four most common types which account for over 50% of all newly diagnosed cancers.
 The market for drugs to treat each of these cancer types is estimated to be in excess of \$1 billion annually.
-Osteogenic sarcoma has been selected for the Company's initial clinical trial because the Company believes that clinical results in that setting would be applicable to the four major cancer types.
+Osteogenic sarcoma has been selected for the Company's initial clinical trial because it provides an ideal study setting to determine clinical efficacy and because the Company believes that clinical results in that setting would be applicable to the four major cancer types.